Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 The Pocket Bully, much like the American Pitbull is a loving and docile breed.
 However, it can be hard to predict your Pocket Bully’s temperament because it’s a designer breed.
 Pocket Bullies can develop a temperament that’s a mix of both the American Pitbull and Patterdale Terrier’s personalities or lean more towards the personality of one parent.

 In general, the Pocket Bully is a loyal breed.
-Pocket Bullies are playful and energetic dogs that are easy to train.
+They are playful and energetic dogs that are easy to train.
 This is one of the reasons why the breed’s demand has only increased over time.
 Pocket Bullies are protective of their owners and won’t hesitate to be brave when they sense danger.

 Appearance

 The Pocket Bully is a small and short dog that has a strong and muscular body.
 It has a short and glossy coat that feels smooth and thick to the touch.
 Its body is stocky and carries a sturdy figure.
-Pocket Bullies have large and wide heads that look exactly like that of an American Pitbull’s.
+Pocket Bullies have large and wide heads that look exactly like that of an American Pitbull.

 Size